kidusmik/Trivia-API/README.md

 ## Deployment N/A

 ## Authors
-Yours truly, Kidus Worku and the Udacity Team
+The Udacity Team and yours truly, Kidus Worku

 ## Acknowledgements
 The awesome team at Udacity and the ALX-T community.